 At any given moment, one-in-three Americans harbor some fear of losing their job.
 It’s no wonder, given that even those with seemingly secure jobs in growing industries have been laid off at inopportune times.
 With so many workers doing their jobs as part of an at-will agreement, which means they can be let go at any time for no reason, this fear seems well-placed.
 When people lose their jobs without warning, their families often find themselves without a breadwinner.

 The key solution here is to plan ahead.
 The two heads of the household should freely discuss all possible options in case of a job loss long before it happens.
+The 1 hour loan for bad credit will serve your family as a last resort in case of an urgent need of money, so it should be found in the action plan in case of job loss.
 The other spouse can pick up the slack should the other become unemployed.
 In the meantime, focus as much income as possible on reducing your debt and squirreling money away for that proverbial “rainy day”.